mtvillwock/stack-overflow-clone/README.md

 ## What is it?
 Ruby on Rails web app built to mimic the functionality of Stack Overflow.
-Utilizes AJAX and ERB partials to facilitate smoother user experience.
+Utilizes AJAX and form partials to facilitate smoother user experience.
 Includes GitHub Zen API call for fun.

 Collaborators: